-Palermo ferries connect Sicily with Tunisia, Italy, Sardinia, Aeolian Islands & Ustica Island with crossings available to Tunis (in Tunisia), Genoa, Napoli, Civitavecchia, Salerno & Livorno (in Italy), Cagliari (in Sardinia), Vulcano, Lipari, Salina, Rinella, Alicudi & Filicudi (in Aeolian Islands), Milazzo (in Sicily) & Ustica (in Ustica Island).
+Palermo ferries connect Sicily with Tunisia, Italy, Rome, Sardinia, Aeolian Islands & Ustica Island with crossings available to Tunis (in Tunisia), Genoa, Naples, Salerno & Livorno (in Italy), Civitavecchia (in Rome), Cagliari (in Sardinia), Vulcano, Lipari, Salina, Rinella, Alicudi & Filicudi (in Aeolian Islands), Milazzo (in Sicily) & Ustica (in Ustica Island).
 Sailings from Palermo are operated by numerous ferry companies.

 There are up to 21 ferry crossings daily from Palermo with sailing durations starting from 1 hour 15 minutes.
 Our Palermo ferry summary provides a good guide but for the latest sailing information use our fare search.